kylesome/nameko-site/content/home/installation.md

-### Installation
+###Installation

-The easiest way to install Nameko is from PyPI using pip
+The easiest way to install Nameko is from PyPI, using pip

 ```sh
 $ pip install nameko